-Hypothyroidism in newborns (known as congenital hypothyroidism) occurs in one in every 3,000 - 4,000 births, making it the most common hormonal disorder in infants.
+Hypothyroidism in newborns (known as congenital hypothyroidism) occurs in one in every 3,000 to 4,000 births, making it the most common hormonal disorder in infants.
 It usually persists throughout life.

 Permanent Congenital Hypothyroidism.
 In most cases of permanent congenital hypothyroidism, the thyroid gland is missing, underdeveloped, or not properly located.
 In other cases, hormone production is impaired or the pituitary or hypothalamus glands function abnormally.
 Genetic abnormalities may be a factor in congenital hypothyroidism, but in many cases the cause is unknown.

 Temporary Hypothyroidism in Infants.
 Temporary hypothyroidism can also occur in infants.
-Possible causes include various immunologic, environmental, and genetic factors, including those in the mother:
+Possible causes include various immunologic, environmental, and genetic factors, including these in the mother:

 Children with temporary congenital hypothyroidism should be followed up regularly during adolescence and adulthood for possible thyroid problems.
 The risk for future thyroid problems is highest when girls born with this condition reach adulthood and become pregnant.

 Many people have some degree of thyroid disease, mostly subclinical hypothyroidism (mildly underactive thyroid).
-Only a small percentage has full-blown (overt) clinical hypothyroidism.
+Only a small percentage of people have full-blown (overt) clinical hypothyroidism.

 Women are much more likely than men to develop hypothyroidism.
 While hypothyroidism most often occurs in middle-aged and older women, it is also common during pregnancy.

 Pregnancy affects the thyroid in a number of ways.
-The thyroid gland may increase in size and changes in reproductive hormones can cause changes in thyroid hormone levels.
-Pregnancy also boosts iodine requirements in both both the mother and the fetus.
+The thyroid gland may increase in size, and changes in reproductive hormones and thyroid hormone transport proteins can cause changes in thyroid hormone levels.
+Pregnancy also boosts iodine requirements in both the mother and fetus.
 In addition, some women develop antibodies to their own thyroid during pregnancy, which causes postpartum subacute thyroiditis and can increase the risk of developing permanent hypothyroidism.

 The risk for hypothyroidism is greatest after age 50 and increases with age.
+Symptoms may overlap with and be similar to those of menopause.
 However, hypothyroidism can affect people of all ages.

 Genetics plays a role in many cases of underactive and overactive thyroid.
-Many people with hypothyroidism have a family history of thyroid problems, particularly Hashimoto’s thyroiditis. .
+Many people with hypothyroidism have a family history of thyroid problems, particularly Hashimoto thyroiditis.

-Smoking affects thyroid function and significantly increases risk for thyroid disease, particularly autoimmune Hashimoto's thyroiditis and postpartum thyroiditis.
+Smoking affects thyroid function and significantly increases risk for thyroid disease, especially autoimmune Hashimoto thyroiditis and postpartum thyroiditis.
 Smoking also increases hypothyroidism's negative effects on the arteries and heart.

 People with certain medical conditions have a higher risk for hypothyroidism.
 These conditions include:

-Symptoms of hypothyroidism tend to develop slowly over a long period of time and vary widely from patient to patient.
+Symptoms of hypothyroidism tend to develop slowly over a long period of time and vary widely from person to person.